How to Save for a Mortgage as a First Time Buyer

-Having a plan is the best friend of any saver.
-Often, we end up overspending on impulse buys and generally spending where we shouldn’t.
-My Money Manager is a fantastic financial management tool that’s available on AIB Internet Banking.
-It separates out your everyday expenses into various categories which allows you to quickly and accurately see where you’re spending your money, and how you can make reductions which will help you make savings in the long term.
-It’s good to specify a regular time each week where you can sit down (on your own or with a partner) and make sure you’re sticking to your plan.
+Having a plan is the strategy of any saver.
+Sometimes we end up overspending on impulse buys and generally spending where we shouldn’t.
+My Money Manager is a great financial management tool that we have available on AIB Internet Banking.
+It separates out your everyday expenses into various categories so you can quickly and accurately see where you’re spending your money, and how you can make reductions which will help you save in the long term.
+It’s good to specify a regular time each week where you can sit down and make sure you’re sticking to your plan.
 If any bad habits are starting to creep in, you’ll be able to identify them quickly and you won’t get too far off track.

 A Little Goes a Long Way

-Rather than thinking about cutting things out of your life, consider how you can make little changes to save money and stay healthier.
+Rather than thinking about cutting things out of your life, consider how you can make little changes to save money.

-Lastly, why not combine your commute with a bit of healthy activity?
+If your work means you commute, why not combine it with a bit of healthy activity?
 As any driver knows, the costs of owning and maintaining a car can quickly mount up.
-Try walking more often instead of driving, or swap the four wheels for two and use a bike to get to work.
-You’ll save on petrol, as well as beating the rush hour traffic!
+Try walking more often instead of driving, or swap the four wheels for two where you can.
+You’ll save on petrol.
 Not sure where to start?
 Check out online sources for a cheap second-hand bike or if you’re in Dublin, Cork, Galway or Limerick, you can also take advantage of the cities’ public bike schemes.